Float Fishing In Wisconsin: Big Brown Trout, Steelhead, Salmon

 Spinning reels can still deliver good presentation and long drifts, although the line may not release as smoothly as with Centerpin reels.

-When selecting a spinning reel for float fishing in Wisconsin, opt for models capable of holding a large amount of line, equipped with a smooth drag system and a spacious spool that facilitates easy line release.
+When selecting a spinning reel to float fish, opt for models capable of holding a large amount of line, equipped with a smooth drag system and a spacious spool that facilitates easy line release.

 The spinning reel size should also be chosen based on the size of the river and the target fish.
 For most river and fishing conditions in Wisconsin, a spinning reel size of 25 or 30 (2500 to 3000) is recommended.